 Planning for the Ultimate Train Challenge has been a monumental effort, and a team effort at that.
-Our motley crew of four has been hard at work in coordinating schedules, attaining visas, planning our routes, coordinating charity fundraising efforts…the list goes on.
+Our motley crew of three travel bloggers have been hard at work in coordinating schedules, attaining visas, planning our routes, coordinating charity fundraising efforts…the list goes on.

 To make it manageable, we’ve broken down the journey into chunks.
 The most formidable chunk we’re planning around is our journey on the Trans-Siberian railway.